celic/Scheduling_Algorithms/java/README.md

 Things are structured in a way that part B should only be a quick addition.

 Otherwise the rest of the work lies in implementing all of the different strategies.

+Oh, also, support for more CPUs is required, thats a matter of seperating a Processor from a Scheduler.
+I'll take care of that soon.